-This article outlines basics of soundproofing for a dilettante.
-A dilettante is a person who is not familiar with soundproofing, but who feels that he needs to know something about it in order to deal with his own construction project.
+This article outlines the basics of soundproofing for a dilettante.
+A dilettante is someone unfamiliar with soundproofing but who feels he needs to know something about it to deal with his construction project.
 The article is also for the know-it-all, assuming that he will read this article.
-A know-it-all is a person who thinks he knows soundproofing, but in fact knows too little to knowledgeably address the subject.
-Typically, this person would be a renovation contractor, or even someone claiming to represent a soundproofing company.
+A know-it-all is a person who thinks he knows to soundproof but knows too little to address the subject knowledgeably.
+Typically, this person would be a renovation contractor or even someone claiming to represent a soundproofing company.

-Scope of information presented here is limited to basic concepts and general overview of soundproofing.
-More detailed information is available elsewhere on the internet, for example from National Research Council of Canada and Soundproofing Calculator Any soundproofing company has access to this information.
+The scope of information presented here is limited to basic concepts and a general overview of soundproofing.
+More detailed information is available elsewhere on the internet, for example, from National Research Council of Canada and Soundproofing Calculator .
+Any soundproofing company has access to this information.

-I hope that this article will increase your understanding of soundproofing and helps you make better decisions in your projects, whether you are a homeowner or a soundproofing contractor.
+This article will increase your understanding of soundproofing and help you make better decisions in your projects, whether you are a homeowner or a soundproofing contractor.

-Do not hesitate to contact us, we are the Toronto soundproofing company and The Soundproofing Expert.
-We will be pleased to work with you to get your Toronto or GTA soundproofing project done right.
-We provide soundproofing construction and consulting services.
+Do not hesitate to contact us; we are the Toronto soundproofing company and The Soundproofing Expert.
+We will be pleased to work with you to complete your Toronto or GTA soundproofing project.
+We provide consulting services and soundproofing, and construction.

-Everyone think they understand the meaning of the word “sound”.
-Surprisingly, the answer to the question “what is sound?” is not straightforward.
-Sound can be considered as wave motion in air, or other elastic media.
+Everyone thinks they understand the meaning of the word “sound”.
+Surprisingly, the answer to “what is sound?” is not straightforward.
+Sound can be considered a wave motion in air or other elastic media.
 Sound can also be considered as an excitation of the hearing mechanism that results in its perception.
 [Reference 1]

-On the other hand, noise is sound that is not pleasant to us, or not welcomed.
-This could be noise of machinery, loud music played by a neighbour, traffic noise, or conversations of other people in a restaurant where we are having a quiet dinner.
-A soundproofing company can help you to reduce unwanted noise, or improve the acoustic quality of your space.
+On the other hand, noise is a sound that is neither pleasant nor welcomed to us.
+This could be the noise of machinery, loud music played by a neighbour, traffic noise, or other people's conversations in a restaurant where we are having a quiet dinner.
+A soundproofing company can help you to reduce unwanted noise or improve the acoustic quality of your space.

 What is soundproofing?

-Dictionary definition of soundproofing is: "impervious to sound; to cause to be soundproof" .
+The dictionary definition of soundproofing is: "impervious to sound; to cause to be soundproof" .
 I think this definition is somewhat circular and inaccurate.
-In order to illuminate the term, I am quoting from reference :
+To illuminate the term, I am quoting from reference :

-“The construction of walls, floors and ceilings is fundamental to any architectural endeavour.
-When the space within will be acoustically sensitive, those elements take an additional importance.
-In addition to structural integrity, these partitions must work as sound barriers to isolate the interior space from exterior noise, and to isolate the exterior from interior sound.
-To satisfy this acoustical requirement, these structural barriers must be designed and constructed in ways that are considerably different from typical building specifications.”
+“The construction of walls, floors, and ceilings is fundamental to any architectural endeavor.
+When the space within will be acoustically sensitive, those elements take additional importance.
+In addition to structural integrity, these partitions must work as sound barriers to isolate the interior space from exterior noise and to isolate the exterior from the interior sound.
+To satisfy this acoustical requirement, these structural barriers must be designed and constructed in considerably different ways from typical building specifications.”

 Soundproofing is a sub-specialty of building acoustics, and building acoustics is a branch of acoustics science.

-In a strict semantic sense, the word “soundproofing” is an oxymoron.
-It implies complete elimination of sound, but that is physically impossible.
+In a strict semantic sense, “soundproofing” is an oxymoron.
+It implies eliminating sound, but that is physically impossible.
 We can only achieve a degree of reduction of sound level.
-All buildings have some inherent level of resistance to entry of external sound and propagation of sound from room to room.
-However, there is always a residual level of sound transfer into a room that, in acoustically sensitive applications, may be unacceptably high.
-The engineering and construction effort by a soundproofing company aimed at reducing the level of unwanted noise or sound in a room or building is called “soundproofing”.
+All buildings have some inherent level of resistance to external sound entry and sound propagation from room to room.
+However, there is always a residual level of sound transfer into a room that may be unacceptably high in acoustically sensitive applications.
+A soundproofing company's engineering and construction effort aimed at reducing the level of unwanted noise or sound in a room or building is called “soundproofing”.

-Therefore, the goal of a soundproofing company is to reduce noise sufficiently so that we can enjoy quiet, or hear the sounds that we like to listen to.
+Therefore, a soundproofing company aims to reduce the noise sufficiently so that we can enjoy quiet or hear the sounds that we like to listen to.

 How much soundproofing do I need?